AdobeDocs/experience-manager-dispatcher.en/help/using/permissions-cache.md

 >[!NOTE]
 >
->If your requirements permit the caching of authenticated documents, set the `/allowAuthorized` property to `/allowAuthorized 1`.
+>If your requirements permit the caching of authenticated documents, set the /allowAuthorized property under the /cache section to `/allowAuthorized 1`.
 See [Caching When Authentication is Used](/help/using/dispatcher-configuration.md) for more details.

 The auth_checker section of the dispatcher.any file controls the behavior of permission-sensitive caching.
 The auth_checker section includes the following subsections: